Asian Americans seek greater political power after shootings

 There are at least 160 Asian American and Pacific Islanders in 33 state legislatures nationwide, according to the Asian Pacific American Institute for Congressional Studies.
 A whopping 51 of those sit in Hawaii’s legislature.
 And, out of the 535 members of Congress, just 17 are of Asian or Pacific Islander descent, according to the Congressional Research Service.
 There are also three nonvoting delegates who are Asian American and Pacific Islanders.

+President Joe Biden and his aides have been repeatedly pressed to include Asian Americans in his Cabinet, including during a private meeting with Senate Democrats late Monday.
+Sens.
+Mazie Hirono of Hawaii and Tammy Duckworth of Illinois pushed Biden’s senior advisers to expand the representation of Asian Americans in the administration.

-During his presidential transition, Joe Biden was pressed to include Asian Americans in his Cabinet.
-He selected Katherine Tai, who is Taiwanese American, as his top trade envoy.
+For now, he has selected Katherine Tai, who is Taiwanese American, as his top trade envoy.
 She was confirmed to the post last week, becoming the only Asian American to hold a Cabinet-level position in the new administration.
 Vivek Murthy, the son of Indian parents, is Biden’s nominee for surgeon general, which is a sub-Cabinet post.

 Many Asian Americans say feelings of being marginalized politically will take years to fully overcome.
 Last week, an emotional congressional hearing cast a national spotlight on combating racism among the community — but major legislation addressing it isn’t likely forthcoming.